erjank/teaching/load.md

 > "internal" guidance.

-The paper set off a minor academic firestorm, because beneath the jargon the authors were claiming that _[inquiry-based-learning][wikipedia-inquiry]_–allowing learners to ask their own questions, set their own goals, and find their own path through a subject–is intuitively appealing, but doesn't actually work very well.
+The paper set off a minor academic firestorm, because beneath the jargon the authors were claiming that _[inquiry-based learning][wikipedia-inquiry]_–allowing learners to ask their own questions, set their own goals, and find their own path through a subject–is intuitively appealing, but doesn't actually work very well.
 Kirschner et al argued that this was because it requires learners to simultaneously master both a domain's factual content and its problem-solving strategies.